jiabingeng/reactor-user-docs/administration/README.md

 * [**Companies and Properties**](companies-and-properties.md)

   A property is a collection of rules, data elements, configured extensions, environments, and libraries.
-There is a single embed code per web property and a single SDK configuration published per mobile property.
+There is one embed code per web property and a single SDK configuration published per mobile property.

 * [**Adapter**](adapters.md)